-Required courses are: Spanish 230, 231, 305, and 410.
-Some students, after taking the placement test, may be placed into 231, in which case the requirement to take 230 is waived by the department chair (but they still must take a total of 11 courses to complete the major).
+Required courses are: Spanish 202 (previously 230), 231, 305, and 410.
+Some students, after taking the placement test, may be placed into 231, in which case the requirement to take 202 is waived by the department chair (but they still must take a total of 11 courses to complete the major).
 A maximum of 5 courses at the 200-level will be applied toward the major.
+(Students may take SPAN 231 up to 2 times for credit towards the Spanish major or minor, as long as course topics are different.)
 Please note:

 - a.
 Students who are placed into SPAN 101 and who wish to major in Spanish are encouraged to take at least one summer school language class.
 This will allow them to study abroad in a Spanish speaking country for at least one semester.
 The requirement to study abroad is SPAN 231. - b.
 SPAN 305, the "gateway" or "methods" course for the major/minor, should be completed before senior year.
 Students who have not taken it before junior year and who plan to spend junior year abroad need to confirm they will be able to take an equivalent course abroad.
 The flow through the major will depend on the language class in which the student initially places.
 Here are three possibilities: